(ALS; Lou Gehrig's Disease; Motor Neuron Disease)

 - Nonsteroidal anti-inflammatory drugs (NSAIDs) and other pain medications

 - Atropine, scopolamine, botulinum toxin, antihistamine—To reduce heavy drooling

 - Antidepressants and anti-anxiety medications

 - A combination of dextromethorphan and quinidine—To treat inappropriate laughter or crying

 Other Types of Treatments

 - Respiratory care—In some cases, you may need to receive a mixture of air and oxygen from a machine.
+A device may also be used that helps your breathing muscles contract.
 If you cannot move enough air in and out of your lungs, you may need surgery to have a tube inserted into your airway.

 - Nutritional care—Your doctor may make changes to your diet.
 In some cases, getting nutrition through tube feeding is needed.

 - Speech therapy—Speech therapy may be used to optimize communication.
-Therapy can include exploring alternative methods of communication.
+Therapy may include exploring alternate methods of communication.

 Aggarwal, SP, Zinman L, Simpson E, et al. Clinical trial testing lithium in ALS terminates early for futility.
 Lancet Neurol.
 2010; 9(5): 481-488.